vele616/monorepo/packages/jobboard/website/content/jobs/frontend-developer-friss-fraud-risk-compliance-mHZPq.md

 ## Who are you?

-Someone who is up for a challenge, you have to be an entrepreneurialdeveloper!
+Someone who is up for a challenge, you have to be an entrepreneurial developer!
 Do you agree with the statement “Simplicity is theultimate sophistication” ?
 Do you see things that needs to be improved?
 Justgo for it, discuss new ideas, and work withyour team members to get the bestresults.
 Are you also able to speak English on business proficiency level (wellif you arrived this far in the text you probably do)?
 Then we really would liketo get to know more about you!
 Then we really would like to get to know moreabout you!
 Join our expedition and apply.
 See you soon!

 Don't let Imposter Syndrome stop you from applying!
 If you have any questions, you can contact us at [shravan.rangarajan@friss.com](mailto:shravan.rangarajan@friss.com).